anl21/anl21.github.io/about/index.md

 Currently studying 4th year at <i> Silesian University in Katowice as a Game Design Student, Unity game Engine Level designer and developer, Unreal Engine Level Designer, fond of teamwork and self improvement.
 Author at <a href="https://www.ludologin.com/">ludologin.com</a> where we analyze game systems and post some of the game articles.
 <br>
 <br>
-<i> You can check my posts about my level and concept design with Unity, Unreal Engine and Blender.
 <br>

 <b>Education